-We suggest that you arrive a week to ten days before the start of the SILP program so that you can find housing and get settled before your summer schedule of classes begin.
+If you choose to wait until you are in Monterey to secure housing, we suggest that you arrive a week to ten days before the start of the SILP program so that you can find housing and get settled before your summer schedule of classes begin.

 You will stay in lodge-style hotel rooms in Pacific Grove, which is only a short bus ride (or bike ride) from the Monterey Institute and walking distance from downtown Pacific Grove and the beach!
 Each room has two double beds and there will be two people per room (everyone will have their own bed).
 Each room is equipped with a refrigerator, microwave, and wireless internet.
 There is an outdoor pool and spa.
 The hotel offers complimentary (free) breakfast everyday and a complimentary (free) BBQ every evening.